nb-qbits/benchmark-vllm/README.md

 2. Run the cells sequentially

 The notebook will automatically:
-Launch the vLLM benchmark
+Launch the vLLM benchmark,
-Record performance metrics
+Record performance metrics,
-Generate comparative plots
+Generate comparative plots.